 Extra Information: This course is open to all students, but is required for admission to the professional Bachelor of Social Work (Honours) program.
 Course Weight: 0.50 Breadth: CATEGORY A Notice: Unless you have either the requisites for this course, or special permission from your Dean to enrol in it, you may be removed from this course and it will be deleted from your record.
 This decision may not be appealed.
 You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites.
-Delivery Format: blended (each class is synchronous time, blended is in-person or online) The video interview assignment is due March 30, by 11:59pm and requires group partners to plan and schedule their own practice times together.
+Lecture Delivery Format: synchronous in-person The video interview assignment is due March 30, by 11:59pm and requires group partners to plan and schedule their own practice times together.
 This is outside of class time and in addition to the communication labs that occur during class times.
-It is the expectation that no less than 120 minutes will be devoted to synchronous practice, outside of the communication labs, with your assigned partner(s) in preparation of recording your video submission.
+It is the expectation that no less than 120 minutes will be devoted to groups practicing synchronously on their own, outside of the communication labs, in practice preparation for recording your video submission.
 Throughout the course you are expected to interact regularly with your assigned group partner, and with me, as your instructor, presenting yourself should you require assistance.
 Interactive opportunities for peer learning will occur in the communication labs.
 Each student brings their own knowledge, experience, and interests to our learning community.
 We will be ready to engage and connect meaningfully.
 We will be present, professional, respectful and ready to contribute in all aspects of the course.
 Your UWO email address is the only email address to send and receive course related emails.
 While you may choose to have your UWO email on "mail forward", please be sure that when you email me, you are using your UWO email address.
 Emails are responded to within 48 business hours, Monday to Friday, 8:30am - 4:30pm.
 Please plan accordingly, especially if close to a due date.
 Statement of Commitment: At King's University College, we learn and work on land that is part of the Dish with One Spoon Treaty from the original inhabitants of this land, the Anishinaabeg, Haudenosaunee, Lenaapeewak, and Attawandaron peoples; all of whom have longstanding relationships to the land of Southwestern Ontario and the City of London.
 Learning Outcomes: At the conclusion of this course students will be able to: